Nehle/horux/README.md

 ```

 ### `withDefault(defaultState)`
-Returns a reducer that returns the supplied `defaultState` if the `state` it's supplied is `undefined`
+Returns a reducer that returns the supplied `defaultState` if the `state` its supplied is `undefined`

 ```js
 import { withDefault } from "horux";